 - Catalog Name: A user-friendly name for the catalog.
 This is the name that is displayed when browsing catalogs.

 - Catalog ID: The ID to use when referring to this catalog programatically.
-Catalog IDs must be unique across all catalogs in the HERE Open Location Platform.
+Catalog IDs must be unique across all catalogs in the HERE platform.
 This ID will be part of the catalog's HERE Resource Name (HRN).

 Note: Catalog IDs